onap/vnfrqts-requirements/docs/Chapter5.rst

 Parameter Categories
 ~~~~~~~~~~~~~~~~~~~~

-OpenECOMP requires the Heat template parameters to follow certain
+ONAP requires the Heat template parameters to follow certain
 requirements in order for it to be orchestrated or deployed.
-OpenECOMP
+ONAP
 classifies parameters into eight broad categories.

--  **OpenECOMP Metadata**: OpenECOMP mandatory and optional metadata
+-  **ONAP Metadata**: ONAP mandatory and optional metadata
    parameters in the resource *OS::Nova::Server*.

-   -  OpenECOMP dictates the naming convention of these Metadata
+   -  ONAP dictates the naming convention of these Metadata
-      parameters and must be adhered to (See Section 4.4).
+      parameters and must be adhered to (See Section 5.b, Independent Volume Templates).

    -  Metadata parameters must not be enumerated in the environment
       file.

-   -  The OpenECOMP Metadata are generated and/or assigned by OpenECOMP
+   -  The ONAP Metadata are generated and/or assigned by ONAP
-      and supplied to the Heat by OpenECOMP at orchestration time.
+      and supplied to the Heat by ONAP at orchestration time.

--  **OpenECOMP Orchestration Parameters**: The data associated with
+-  **ONAP Orchestration Parameters**: The data associated with
    these parameters are VNF instance specific.

-   -  OpenECOMP enforces the naming convention of these parameters and
+   -  ONAP enforces the naming convention of these parameters and
-      must be adhered to (See Section 4).
+      must be adhered to (See Parameter Naming Convention).

    -  These parameters must not be enumerated in the environment file.

-   -  The OpenECOMP Orchestration Parameters are generated and/or
+   -  The ONAP Orchestration Parameters are generated and/or
-      assigned by OpenECOMP and supplied to the Heat by OpenECOMP at
+      assigned by ONAP and supplied to the Heat by ONAP at
       orchestration time.

 -  **VNF Orchestration Parameters**: The data associated with these
    parameters are VNF instance specific.

-   -  While OpenECOMP does not enforce a naming convention, the
+   -  While ONAP does not enforce a naming convention, the
       parameter names should include {vm-type} and {network-role} when
       appropriate.
-(See Section 4)
+(See Parameter Naming Convention)

    -  These parameters must not be enumerated in the environment file.

    -  The VNF Orchestration Parameters Heat are generated and/or
-      assigned by OpenECOMP and supplied to the Heat by OpenECOMP at
+      assigned by ONAP and supplied to the Heat by ONAP at
       orchestration time.

--  **OpenECOMP Orchestration Constants**: The data associated with these
+-  **ONAP Orchestration Constants**: The data associated with these
    parameters must be constant across all VNF instances.

-   -  OpenECOMP enforces the naming convention of these parameters and
+   -  ONAP enforces the naming convention of these parameters and
-      must be adhered to (See Section 4).
+      must be adhered to (See Parameter Naming Convention).

    -  These parameters must be enumerated in the environment file.

 -  **VNF Orchestration Constants**: The data associated with these
    parameters must be constant across all VNF instances.

-   -  While OpenECOMP does not enforce a naming convention, the
+   -  While ONAP does not enforce a naming convention, the
       parameter names should include {vm-type} and {network-role} when
       appropriate.
-(See Section 4)
+(See Parameter Naming Convention)

    -  These parameters must be enumerated in the environment file.

--  **OpenECOMP Base Template Output Parameters** (also referred to as
+-  **ONAP Base Template Output Parameters** (also referred to as
    Base Template Output Parameters): The output section of the base
    template allows for specifying output parameters available to add-on
    modules once the base template has been instantiated.
 The parameter